SovaNetwork/network-enclave/README.md

 ## Getting Started

-To set up and run the Hyperstate Enclave service, follow these steps:
+To set up and run the enclave service, follow these steps:

 ### Prerequisites